rdunlop/unicycling-registration/README.md

     DOMAIN=uniregtest.herokuapp.com

-If you want to host your system from a different URL (search heroku documentation for details), you should set the DOMAIN to the URL that you will be using.

-    Example custom domain:
-    $ heroku domains:add reg.unicon17.ca

 If you want to allow user accounts to be created WITHOUT requiring e-mail confirmation, set the following variable, or "Authorize the laptop":